Agile Reinforcement Learning through Separable Neural Architecture and Applications: Complete Ablation Studies

 \section{Complete Ablation Studies}

-Systematic ablation studies are conducted across CartPole, InvertedPendulum, LunarLander, and Hopper to understand the impact of SPAN's architectural hyperparameters: \textit{nmodes} (number of tensor product modes), \textit{nelems} (number of B-spline elements per dimension), and \textit{degree} (polynomial degree of B-splines).
+Systematic ablation studies are conducted across CartPole, InvertedPendulum, Walker2d, to understand the impact of SPAN's architectural hyperparameters: \textit{nmodes} (number of tensor product modes), \textit{nelems} (number of B-spline elements per dimension), and \textit{degree} (polynomial degree of B-splines).

 \textbf{CartPole-v1} demonstrates remarkable stability across all hyperparameter ranges.
 The environment maintains optimal return ($\sim$500) across nmodes $\in [1,9]$, nelems $\in [2,5]$, and degree $\in [1,4]$, with flat response curves indicating complete saturation at minimal capacity.
 This suggests that even the smallest SPAN configurations provide sufficient representational power for simple control tasks.